 Regardless of whether or not a patient has an advance directive, patients and families may discuss with the attending physician their wishes regarding providing, withholding, or withdrawing care or medical treatment.

 Sometimes decisions about a patient's treatment or next step become difficult or ethically complex, particularly when considering life-sustaining treatment or interpreting a patient's advance directive.
-In such cases, representatives from the hospital's Health Care Ethics Committee are available to consult with patients, their families or their doctors.
-The Ethics Committee is made up of physicians, nurses, ethicists, pastoral care staff, social workers, legal representatives and other support staff who have been specially trained to assist families in talking through and sorting out difficult treatment decisions.
+In such cases, representatives from the hospital's Healthcare Ethics Committee are available to consult with patients, their families or their doctors.
+The Ethics Committee is made up of physicians, nurses, ethicists, spiritual care staff, social workers, legal representatives and other support stuff who have been specially trained to assist families in talking through and sorting out difficult treatment decisions.
 Patients or family members may arrange a meeting through their nurse or physician, or by calling (616) 394-3362.

 Informational workshops on Advance Care Planning are offered through Holland Hospital's Center for Good Health.
 Upcoming seminars are featured in the information on the right hand side of this page.